Explore Havana, Cienfuegos & Trinidad

 A valid passport is required for international tours.
 There are entry requirements for U.S. passport holders.
 Please visit our Passports & Visas page to learn more about any required actions, next steps, and additional costs.

-For more detailed information about this tour and destination, visit our Before You Depart section.
+For more detailed information about this tour and destination,

 Reviews